cschulzsuper/multitenancy-monolith/README.md

   * /74 The old seed data provider is gone, and I also changed other things related to the configuration, that is provided via `appsettings.json`.
 I will fill the development log, when I have something deployable. https://github.com/cschulzsuper/multitenancy-monolith/commit/0ce0bb460d3f1d2be2168da1dfab01b60bbafe48

 ### nginx Reverse Proxy
   * /75 I'm not an expert when it comes to nginx, so this is just some early script kiddy experiment.
 I added an nginx container with a simple nginx.conf.
 Adjustments in the API routes and `<base>` tags where necessary.
-It seems to work.
+It seems to work. https://github.com/cschulzsuper/multitenancy-monolith/commit/f707807d2f6867618aef48c2889f637033a0a145

+### Bearer Token Clean Up
+  * /76 After the recent _Bearer Token Refactoring_, I had to evaluate, if the `verification` keys, that are stored in the token, are still needed.
+The build-in `DataProtection` secures the token for my needs quite well.
+I decided now, to remove everthing releted to the `verification` and also made the token validation much simpler.

 # Backlog